Adirondack Winter Hiking Guide

 Enjoy A Relaxing & Adventurous Winter Getaway

-Garnet Hill Lodge is a special place that offers options for both activity and rest.
-Spend the day exploring the expansive cross-country ski and snowshoe trail network, then retreat to the cozy Log House to warm up by the fire.
+Garnet Hill Lodge offers options for both activity and relaxation.
+Spend the day exploring the cross-country ski and snowshoe trail network, then retreat to the cozy Log House to warm up by the fire.
+Ski passes are included with overnight stays!

 Learn More »